-Saturday’s limited Match Of The Day watched by 2.6 million viewers
+Saturday’s limited Match of the Day watched by 2.6 million viewers

 Further doubt was cast as sports broadcaster Mark Chapman, who is due to host Match Of The Day 2, did not present for BBC Radio 5 Live Sport on Saturday.

-The Women’s Super League match between Chelsea and Manchester United is also due to run on BBC Two but with no pre-match presentation but some form of commentary is expected, the PA news agency understands.
+The Women’s Super League match between Chelsea and Manchester United aired on BBC Two on Sunday afternoon without a pre-match presentation and with world feed commentary used instead of regular BBC presenters.

-Gabby Logan is also due to host live coverage from 2.15pm as Scotland play Ireland at Murrayfield but Six Nations coverage is not due to be disrupted.
+However, Gabby Logan is hosting live coverage of the Six Nations as Scotland play Ireland at Murrayfield.

-The BBC director-general apologised for the disruption caused to the broadcaster’s sports programming, but confirmed he will not resign over the Lineker impartiality row.
+BBC director-general Tim Davie apologised for the disruption caused to the broadcaster’s sports programming, but confirmed he will not resign over the Lineker impartiality row.